bhatnagaraashish/QA-Test-Automation-Analytics/README.md

 # QA-Test-Automation-Analytics
-**This project demonstrates a mock QA test case automation and reporting workflow, using simulated data to showcase analysis, visualization, and insights.
+This project demonstrates a mock QA test case automation and reporting workflow, using simulated data to showcase analysis, visualization, and insights.
 It highlights how test execution, status, priority, module, and tester performance can be tracked and analyzed for effective QA management.
-**---

 ## **Folder Structure**
 QA_Test_Case_Automation_Reporting/
 **├── data/ → Mock CSV/Excel datasets